HarshitKaushik/java-cheat-sheet/README.md

 A bootstrap or primordial class loader is the parent of all the others.
 This is because **the bootstrap class loader is written in native code**, not Java – so it doesn't show up as a Java class.
 Due to this reason, the behavior of the bootstrap class loader will differ across JVMs.

+There are three important features of class loaders.

+Delegation Model - class loaders follow the delegation model where on request to find a class or resource, a ClassLoader instance will delegate the search of the class or resource to the parent class loader.

+Unique Classes - As a consequence of the delegation model, it's easy to ensure unique classes as we always try to delegate upwards.

+Visibility - In addition, children class loaders are visible to classes loaded by its parent class loaders.

+Custom ClassLoaders - The built-in class loader would suffice in most of the cases where the files are already in the file system.
+However, in scenarios where we need to load classes out of the local hard drive or a network, we may need to make use of custom class loaders.

 Order of execution of ClassLoaders
 - JVM needs to find a class, it starts with System Class Loader.
 - If it is not found, it checks with Extension Class Loader.